lucasinu/feed-console-app/README.md

 ### 3. Database

-Use the feed.sql file in web/files to create the database.
+Use the `feed.sql` file in "web/files" to create the database.

 Edit the file `config/db.php` with real credentials, for example: